YOUR TEN MUST- HAVE WIDOWED RESOLUTIONS

 Photo credit: Pamela Marches / Pamela Marches Photography

 3. Be kind to myself in all respects.
-This includes eating when my body asks me for food (and no dear one, Cheetos and Diet Coke do not count as "food"), sleeping when my body needs rest and rejuvenating myself through whatever healthy pursuits will fill my soul.
+This includes eating when my body asks me for food (and no, Cheetos and Diet Coke do not count as "food"), sleeping when my body needs rest and rejuvenating myself through whatever healthy pursuits will fill my soul.
 My self-talk will be faultless and uplifting… and on the days that I don't believe in myself or my ability to heal, I will turn to those who will breathe belief into me; rather than turn to those who attempt to bring me down and keep me there.

 4. Realize that my identity and my self-esteem have nothing to do with my marital status, my age, what I look like, my career path or any material accumulation.
 My identity and self-esteem come from within and I recognize that what others think of me is not half as important as what I think of me.
 I recognize that not everyone will agree with what I do or how I go about doing it; however, as long as I am not hurting myself or anyone else and all of my obligations and responsibilities are fulfilled, I will pursue the life that I wish in the way(s) that I see fit.